janwilmake/generate-mcp-installation-guide/README.md

 **Can you add LLM client XYZ?**

 We favor clients with wide adoption, but less popular clients are also welcome if they have one-click-install deeplink support and support oauth.
 To add a client, please open a PR altering [index.js](index.js).

+# TODO

+- align this with server-cards spec that comes out of https://github.com/modelcontextprotocol/modelcontextprotocol/issues/1649